 and your descendants will possess the nations

 and will settle the desolate towns.

-This is the source of our “enlarge your tend, and strengthen your stakes” rhetoric.
-It’s Isaiah’s equivalent of Jaws’, “You’re gonna need a bigger boat.”
+This is the source of our “enlarge your tent, and strengthen your stakes” rhetoric.
+It’s Isaiah’s equivalent of Jaws‘, “You’re gonna need a bigger boat.”

 In the next 7 verses, Isaiah shifts metaphors.
 Israel is like God’s wife.
-There was a falling out, a bad one, but Israel should not fear, because the marriage is not over.
+(Wait, what?)
+There was a falling out, a bad one, but Israel should not fear, because although it’s hit a rough patch, the marriage is not over.
 This, again, is important.
-The destruction of Jerusalem and the temple, the whole Exile, was an unimaginably large wrench thrown into the most fundamental gears of Israelite belief.
-Probably the same way other Mormons wondered if it was over at the death of Joseph Smith, the same way the disciples went back to their fishing after the crucifixion, the Israelites wondered if it was over, if they were wrong, just what terrible thing HAD gone wrong, and was God really with them.
+The destruction of Jerusalem and the temple, the whole Exile into Babylon, was an unimaginably large wrench thrown into the most fundamental gears of Israelite belief.
+Probably the same way Mormons wondered if it was over at the death of Joseph Smith, the same way the disciples went back to their fishing after the crucifixion, the Israelites wondered if it was over, if they were wrong or what terrible thing HAD gone wrong, and was God really with them.
 So Isaiah comforts with these verses.

 9 This is like the days of Noah to me: